RajarshiKarmakar1604/VaultCLI-Password-Manager/README.md

 >To Note:
 1. If one opts for seeing the saved websites without saving any, they will face an error.
-2. Need to have a copy mechanism installed
+2. Need to have a copy mechanism installed:

     ```
     sudo apt-get install xsel